Types of PDLC Switchable Products

 - Tempered glass (about four times stronger)

 All three will exude a greenish tint due to the iron content in the glass.
-Annealed and tempered glass can be made with a low-iron content, which would give those types a whiter appearance.
+Annealed and tempered glass can be with a low-iron content, which would give those types a whiter appearance.

 Self-Adhesive Switchable PDLC Film